SPARC-FAIR-Codeathon/sparc-flow/README.md

 **The [SPARC Portal](http://sparc.science/) provides a single user-facing online interface to resources** that can be shared, cited, visualized, computed, and used for virtual experimentation.
 A **key offering** of the portal is the **collection of well-curated datasets in a standardised format, including anatomical and computational models** that are being generated both SPARC-funded researchers and the international scientific community.
 These datasets can be found under the "[Find Data](https://sparc.science/data?type=dataset)" section of the SPARC Portal.
 Information regarding [how to navigate a SPARC dataset](https://docs.sparc.science/docs/navigating-a-sparc-dataset) and [how a dataset is formatted](https://docs.sparc.science/docs/overview-of-sparc-dataset-format) can be found on the SPARC Portal.

 Workflows can be developed that apply tools (e.g. segmentation of images, or running of computational physiology simulations) in a series of steps to process the original data and generate new results, outcomes, and knowledge.
-These results (derived data) can be stored in a new standardised dataset and also be [contributed to the SPARC Portal](https://docs.sparc.science/docs/submitting-a-dataset-to-sparc) to support further scientific advances.
+These results (derived data) can be stored in a new standardised dataset and potentially be [contributed to the SPARC Portal](https://docs.sparc.science/docs/submitting-a-dataset-to-sparc) to support further scientific advances.

 ## The problem
 There is **currently no option for users of SPARC data to**: